Subaru 1000

-The Subaru 1000 is the first and only front wheel drive Subaru produced by Fuji Heavy Industries that was in the Japanese government "compact car" classification starting in 1966.
-Previous Subaru models such as the Subaru 360 and the Sambar had been rear-engined, rear wheel drive kei cars.
+The Subaru 1000 is a car produced by the Japanese company Fuji Heavy Industries from 1966 to 1969, and until 1972 as the FF-1 (also sold as the Subaru Star).
+It was the first front-engine, front-wheel drive Subaru, and also the first Subaru in the Japanese government "compact car" classification.
+Previous Subaru models such as the Subaru 360 and the Sambar had been rear-engined, rear-wheel drive kei cars.

 It was the first production Subaru to use a boxer engine, and one of Japan's first front wheel drive cars.

 History

 Prototype Subaru A-5

 In 1962, Subaru management decided to introduce a successor to the prototype Subaru 1500 with a code name A-5.
 The engine was technologically advanced for the time; the experimental EA51X was a Otto cycle, overhead camshaft, air-cooled, horizontally opposed four-cylinder engine displacing 980 cc driving the front wheels in a compact car platform.
 It was to have a double wishbone front suspension.
 Due to FHI's limited resources, the car was not produced.
 The Subaru 360 was selling only in Japan at the time but Subaru wanted a car that could comfortably carry four passengers without a cramped compartment, that was an alternative to rear wheel drive competitors Toyota Corolla, Nissan Sunny, Mazda Familia, Hino Contessa, Isuzu Bellett, and the Mitsubishi Colt 1000.
 Subaru also wanted to reduce engine noise by placing the engine at the front and improve interior space by implementing front wheel drive, thereby eliminating a centrally mounted drive shaft powering the rear wheels, and utilizing an independent suspension at all four wheels.
 Installing the air-cooled engine in the front took advantage of additional airflow into the engine compartment while the vehicle was in motion, while other air-cooled vehicles directed airflow into the rear engine compartment using externally installed air scoops to aid in cooling.
 To maximize space for front seat passengers, a bench seat was used and the transmission used a steering column attached gearlever.
 The only other Japanese company to use an air-cooled, horizontally opposed engine at the time was in the Toyota Publica with the Toyota U engine.
 Its appearance is similar to the Citroën Ami sharing an unusual reverse-raked notchback rear window, similar in style to the 1959 Ford Anglia 105E in Great Britain, and turn signal lamps installed next to the rear window as well as an air cooled flat 4 engine.
 Its dimensions were 3985 mm long, a wheelbase of 2470 mm, a front wheel width of 1260 mm and a rear wheel width of 1255 mm, with an overall width of 1496 mm.